Not every crypto project is destined for success. Some are predetermined to fail right from the start.

 Thodex

-Theodex went missing in April 2021 with investors’ funds worth over $2 billion!
+Theodex went missing with investors’ funds worth over $2 billion!

 Squid game

-Soon after the creation of the Netflix series Squid game – which received a huge hype, a crypto token was created based on it.
+Soon after the creation of the Netflix series Squid Game a crypto token was created based on it.

 Conclusion